teresa1000/Getting-and-cleaning-data/CodeBook.md

-CodeBook for Getting and Cleainng Data Project
+# CodeBook for Getting and Cleainng Data Project

-A.	Data Source:
+## A.	Data Source:

 Site from where the Data was fetched

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-B.	Data for the Project:
+## B.	Data for the Project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-C.	 The resulting data fields in tidydata.txt .
+## C.	 The resulting data fields in 'tidydata.txt'.

-D.	Identifiers:
+## D.	Identifiers:
 1. subject - The ID of the test subject
 2. activity - The type of activity

-E.	Activity Labels:
+## E.	Activity Labels:
 1. WALKING (value 1): subject was walking during the test
 2. WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
 3. WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test